Shrimp - 2013

 Stock Status – Viable – The stock of shrimp is considered to be an annual crop that consists of three species: brown, pink, and white.
 The population size is determined mainly by recruitment and environmental conditions.

 Average Commercial Landings and Value – 2003-2012 – 6,073,869 lbs./$11,448,447

 2012 Commercial Landings and Value – 6,141,289 lbs./$13,294,014

 Average Recreational Landings – Not available

 Status of Fisheries Management Plan (FMP) – A state FMP was approved in April 2006 by the N.C.
 Marine Fisheries Commission.
 The plan included a 90-foot headrope limit in most internal waters, allowed skimmer trawls as a Recreational Commercial Gear License (RCGL) gear and made recommendations on the minimum shrimp size at which some water bodies open to trawling.
 The plan also closed some areas in the state to protect habitats and juvenile finfish and established a 48-quart limit on shrimp captured by individuals possessing a RCGL.
 A restriction on the use of shrimp trawls above the Highway 172 Bridge over New River took effect in 2010.
-DMF is currently revising the FMP and the 2012 revision should be complete in November 2012.
+The 2006 plan is currently being amended but to only address bycatch in commercial and recreational shrimp fishery.